 - 2 red onions, chopped

 - 2 red peppers, large diced

 - 3 garlic cloves, minced

-- 2 teaspoons chopped fresh thyme (or 1 teaspoon dried thyme)
+- 2 tsp chopped fresh thyme (or 1 tsp dried thyme)

 - 6 scallions, white and green parts only, chopped

-Add the pepper mixture to the potatoes along with the chicken and chorizo and heat through, stirring to combine all the ingredients.
+- Add the pepper mixture and cherry tomatoes, if using, to the potatoes along with the chicken and chorizo and heat through, stirring to combine all the ingredients.
 Add the scallions and parsley, toss together and place on a serving platter.
 Serve with sour cream and cheddar cheese on top.